kherbz07/elimination/README.md

 USAGE
 -------------------------------------------------------------------------------------------------------
-	Thia system is used to recommend usernames if the user entered a username that already exists.
+	This system is used to recommend usernames if the user enters a username that already exists.

 INSTALLATION